SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Conclusion

 \section{Conclusion}

-In this paper, we introduce \dsname, a parallel English-to-Sinitic machine translation error dataset in Mandarin, Cantonese, and Wu Chinese that comprise of erroneous machine translation text, erroneous spans, their error type and severity, and a gold-label translation.
-The dataset is a work-in-progress; the Mandarin split is complete with 2,000 sentences; Cantonese in progress with 1,000, and Wu in its pilot stages.
+In this paper, we introduce \dsname, a dataset of machine translation errors, comprising parallel English–Mandarin, English–Cantonese, and English–Wu Chinese splits, as well as a separate Mandarin–Hokkien component.
+Each entry contains an erroneous machine translation text, erroneous spans, their respective error type and severity, and a gold-label translation.
+The Mandarin split contains 2,009 annotated sentences; Cantonese 1,402, Wu 68, and Hokkien 154.

-\dsname~will be one of the first human-annotated span-level resources for Wu Chinese, along with the Shanghainese Universal Dependencies dataset \citep[ShUD; ][]{yang-2025-shud} and serve as a significant addition to a small collection of Cantonese human-annotated resources.
+\dsname~is one of the first human-annotated span-level MT error resources for Wu Chinese, complementing other emerging resources such as the Shanghainese UD dataset \citep{yang-2025-shud}.
+It also serves as a significant addition to a small collection of Cantonese and Hokkien human-annotated resources.
+In addition, our baseline experiments show that even the strongest open and closed-source LLMs achieve modest span-precision and correlation scores, particularly.
+These results demonstrate both the difficulty of automatic error detection in low-resource Sinitic MT and the potential of \dsname~to serve as a training and evaluation benchmark for future models.
 Beyond the dataset's immediate role in error analysis and MT, we anticipate that the parallel dataset can support a wide range of downstream applications.
-The dataset may be adapted for several natural language understanding tasks, including language detection and linguistic acceptability judgment.
+The dataset may be adapted for several natural language understanding tasks, including language detection and linguistic acceptability judgment \citep[e.g.][]{min2025cantonlu}.
 Moreover, the parallel nature of the dataset makes it a promising resource for transfer learning, which allows models trained on high-resource languages to be adapted more effectively to low-resource Sinitic varieties.